Do you get discouraged when you mess up? Do you beat yourself up and even feel like giving up sometimes?

 “But Jesus said to me, ‘My grace is sufficient for you, for my power is perfected in weakness.’
 Therefore, I will most gladly boast all the more about my weaknesses, so that Christ's power may reside in me.
 Therefore I am well content with weaknesses, with insults, with distresses, with persecutions, with difficulties, for Christ's sake; for when I am weak, then I am strong.”
 2 Corinthians 12:9-10

-About the author: Kylah serves as a Web Content Specialist at Cru.
+Kylah serves as Web Content Specialist at Cru.
 She grew up in Elkhart, IN and studied Creative Writing at Florida State University.
-With her writing, she hopes to bring recognition to the love, power and truth of Jesus Christ.
+Through her writing, she hopes to bring recognition to the love, power and truth of Jesus Christ.

-To read more from Kylah, visit her blog, Rebel With a Clause, at kylahkerry.wordpress.com.
+For more from Kylah, visit her blog Rebel With a Clause.